CORE COURSE

 Course cost for non-designation students – $750

-Instructors for the November/December Offering are Kim Guerriero and Kyle Mrotek
+Instructors for this offering are Kim Guerriero and Kyle Mrotek

-This course will be offered again in Spring 2024
+The next offering of this course will be in Spring 2025

 For further details please contact at ICCIE at 802-651-9050.